Chris Anderson (baseball)

-Christopher Ryan Anderson (born July 29, 1992) is a retired professional baseball pitcher.
-The Los Angeles Dodgers selected him in the 1st round of the 2013 Major League Baseball Draft, and he signed with the team on June 12, 2013, for a signing bonus of $2,109,900.
+Christopher Ryan Anderson (born July 29, 1992) is an American former professional baseball pitcher.
+The Los Angeles Dodgers selected Anderson in the first round of the 2013 Major League Baseball draft.

-Career

 Amateur career

 Anderson attended Centennial High School in Blaine, Minnesota, where he was a two-year starter as a pitcher and first baseman.
 As a senior, he went 6–1 with a 1.86 ERA while batting .437.
 He was named All-Conference, All-State, was Minnesota's contender for Gatorade Player of the Year, and was named Minnesota's Mr. Baseball award winner for the 2010 high school season.
 He was also a two-year starter at quarterback for the football team.
 The Chicago Cubs drafted him in the 35th round of the 2010 MLB Draft, but he did not sign.